MrGiovanni/RadGPT/generate_reports/README.md

 ### Perform tumor and organ segmentation

-You may create reports from pre-saved segmentation masks.
-You will need both organ masks (liver, kidney, pancreas, spleen) and tumor masks (liver, kidney, pancreas).
-For AbdomenAtlas 3.0, you can just download our masks.
-To create reports for your own dataset, you can use the AI model below to generate masks.
+We create reports from pre-saved segmentation masks.
+For AbdomenAtlas 3.0, you do not need to perform segmentation, you can just can just download our masks:

-- AbdomenAtlas 3.0 dataset:

 ```
 git clone https://github.com/MrGiovanni/RadGPT.git